adamgajzlerowicz/ReactSelect/README.md

 ## ReactSelect

-A searchable select box, similar to select2, but compatible with react and redux.
+A searchable select box, similar to select2.

+What is different about this plugin?
+It doesn't build an underlying select item, but acts like it.
+Behaviour and select action is to be passed as a prop, allowing full compatibility with redux.

 usage:

 ```